NoraCodes/ArduICS/README.md

 * Inputs/Outputs: **5x 5V Digital** and **4x 10-bit analog** and ****

 ### What is ArduICS?
 An Arduino-compatible industrial control system for long-term, low maintenance applications.
 ArduICS uses simple, easy to manage XPAND interfaces, using 74HC595 shift registers; just send bits along the wire using ShiftIn(), and your outputs will switch.
-ArduICS uses all through-hole (THT) components; no difficult surface-mount soldering means you can assemble everything yourself and save money, and maintenance is as easy as looking up a schematic and popping in a replacement part.
+ArduICS uses mostly through-hole (THT) components; no difficult surface-mount soldering means you can assemble everything yourself and save money, and maintenance is as easy as looking up a schematic and popping in a replacement part.

 ### What is ArduICS XPAND?
 XPAND is a very simple "bus" based on 74HC595 SIPO (serial in parallel out) shift registers.
 Using only two digital I/O pins, huge numbers of devices can be controlled (hundreds of relays, LEDs, or anything else that can be controlled with a digital signal).
 It is comparatively slow, so SPI, I2C, or a dedicated digital I/O pin are still recommended for complex/fast/PWM signals, but XPAND is an extremely simple way to control a lot of whatever you need to control.
 It uses standard 3.5 mm stereo cable, which is already resistant to electrical noise and easy to route.